Food and beverage manufacturing

 Methods of vertical coordination are also changing, with a shift away from the use of spot markets toward greater reliance on contracting in some grains and in livestock (see reports in the Agricultural Contracting Update series).

-Vertical Coordination in the Pork and Broiler Industries: Implications for Pork and Chicken Products traced the spread of contracting in the pork and broiler industries, related to earlier changes in broiler production, and identified reasons for the growing reliance on contracts in place of spot market purchases.
-ERS also examined a small sample of actual contracts used by pork processors to explore how contracts address growing concerns over pork quality (see Pork Quality and the Role of Market Organization).
+Vertical Coordination in the Pork and Broiler Industries: Implications for Pork and Chicken Products (see link below) traced the spread of contracting in the pork and broiler industries, related to earlier changes in broiler production, and identified reasons for the growing reliance on contracts in place of spot market purchases.
+ERS also examined a small sample of actual contracts used by pork processors to explore how contracts address growing concerns over pork quality (see Pork Quality and the Role of Market Organization, link below).